UKLLC/resource_hub/Fair processing communication method.md

 <details>
   <summary>
     <div style="border: 2px solid #e2ed80; padding: 10px; border-radius: 5px;">
-    <strong>Other messages that you may want to include in active communications but must be included in privacy notices/web sources and detailed communications<strong>
+    <strong>Other messages that you may want to include in active communications but must be included in privacy notices/web sources and detailed communications</strong>
   </div>
   </summary>